 MA Asian Studies students admitted to the Chinese Studies track or East Asian studies track.
-Intermediate to advanced level of classical Chinese is required (i.e. having successfully finished “Classical Chinees III” or a comparable course).
-Contact the instructor if you are not sure whether this course is suitable for your level of familiarity with classical Chinese.
+For other MA students a background in classical Chinese - intermediate to advanced level is required.
+Please contact the instructor prior to registration if you are not sure whether you fulfill this requirement.

-2) Further development of research skills in classical Chinese (interpretation and analysis)
+further development of language and research skills in classical Chinese

 The timetables are available through MyTimetable.